adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 # Makefiles
 ## Automating your build system (sort of)

 Make is a tool for automating shell commands, and is primarily used for building C and C++ programs and libraries.
 It allows for compiling only parts of a program at a time, depending on which files have changed since the last build.
-If your project is small, then recompiling everything is usually good enough.
+If your project is small, then recompiling everything together is usually good enough.
 For large projects however, recompiling can take several minutes after making only a small change.
 A well made makefile can significantly reduce build times freeing up more time for actual work.

 We will cover some of the basics of makefiles while creating a template to use for future projects.
 The examples in this post are done on Linux.
 Make is also available for Windows with some extra effort to get it installed.